Pope Gregory VII: Walk to Canossa

 Henry now faced ruin.
 As a result of the agitation, which was zealously fostered by the papal legate Bishop Altmann of Passau, the princes met in October at Trebur to elect a new German emperor.
 Henry, who was stationed at Oppenheim on the left bank of the Rhine, was only saved from the loss of his throne by the failure of the assembled princes to agree on his successor.
-Nevertheless, they declared that Henry must make reparation and obeisance to Gregory, and if he were still under the ban on the anniversary of his excommunication, his throne should be considered vacant.
-At the same time they invited Gregory to Augsburg to decide the conflict.
+Nevertheless, they declared that Henry must make reparation and obeisance to Gregory.
+If he were still under the ban on the anniversary of his excommunication, his throne should be considered vacant.
+At the same time, they invited Gregory to Augsburg to decide the conflict.

 Unable to oppose his princes and the pope together, Henry saw that he must secure absolution from Gregory.
-At first he attempted this through an embassy, but when Gregory rejected his overtures he went to Italy in person.
+Initially, he attempted to pursue this through an embassy, but when Gregory rejected his overtures, he traveled to Italy in person.
 The pope had already left Rome and had informed the German princes that he would expect their escort on 8 January 1077 to Mantua.
 This escort had not appeared when he received the news of Henry's arrival at Canossa, where Gregory had taken refuge under the protection of his close ally, Matilda of Tuscany.
-Henry travelled through Burgundy ordering his troops to maintain civility, and was greeted with enthusiasm by the Lombards.
+Henry travelled through Burgundy, ordering his troops to maintain civility, and was greeted with enthusiasm by the Lombards.
 In an astonishing turn, the emperor mortified his pride and knelt barefoot in the snow to beg the pope's forgiveness.
 This penance immediately reversed the moral situation, forcing Gregory to grant Henry absolution.
 The Walk to Canossa soon became legendary.

 The reconciliation was only effected after prolonged negotiations and definite pledges on the part of Henry, and it was with reluctance that Gregory VII at length gave way, considering the political implications.
 If the pope granted absolution, the diet of princes in Augsburg, which had called on him as arbitrator, would be rendered impotent.
 It was impossible, however, to deny the penitent re-entrance into the Church, and Gregory VII's Christian duty overrode his political interests.

 The removal of the ban did not imply a genuine settlement, as there was no mention of the main question between pope and emperor: that of investiture.
 A new conflict was inevitable.